erebboah/bulk_atac_pipeline/README.md

 As we add more samples, especially of differentiated cells, we can perform differential accessibility testing between samples using our counts matrix.

-With enough read depth (>200 million reads), we can perform interesting analyses such as transcription factor footprinting and motif enrichment.
+With enough read depth, we can perform interesting analyses such as transcription factor footprinting and motif enrichment.